techatspree/maven-latex-plugin/maven-latex-plugin/src/site/markdown/intro.md

 The `latex-maven-plugin` translates LaTeX documents into PDF, HTML or other LaTeX output formats like DVI or Postscript, during the maven site lifecycle.
-Internally, the plugin calls the standard LaTeX macros, like `lualatex` for PDF and tex4ht for HTML output.
+Internally, the plugin calls the standard LaTeX tools, like `lualatex` for PDF and `tex4ht` for HTML output.
 Hence, a LaTeX distribution has to be installed on the computer running the maven build.